Did YHVH Tell Abraham to Sacrifice Isaac?

 And Avraham rose early in the morning and saddled his donkey, and took two of his young men with him, and Yitschak his son.
 And he split a tree for the iniquity (olah) and arose and went to the place which Elohim had commanded him.
 (Gen 22:3)

+The new surprising thing is what we find in this verse.
+Avraham did something he was not commanded to do at all: he split a tree and took it with him, for what he presumed he was told to do on the mountain.
+That was the first thing that might have led Avraham to draw a wrong conclusion.
+When we read the Hebrew text, we see that the word for “wood” is eytz, whose simple meaning is “tree”.
 The confusion might have come from the usage of the expression in Hebrew “and bring him up there for iniquity” to mean “to burn something on the mountain” as his ancestor Noach did after the Flood, and what was the common practice at that time, namely, to bring something on an altar for burning.
 But strictly speaking and judging by what the text does and what it does not say, YHVH did not ask Avraham to take a tree with him to burn it on the mountain.
 He simply did not tell Avraham to do such a thing.
+After three-day walk to the mountain Moriyah, Avraham saw the place from a distance and said to the young men who were with him,

 Stay here with the donkey while the boy and I will go over there and worship and come back to you.
 (Gen 22:5)

+First thing first: the Hebrew word behind “boy” should be yelad meaning child, but this is not what we find here, but na’ar, a young man (for more on the age of Yitschak, refer to the referenced article).
 The word usually translated as “to worship” actually means “to bow down” and notice also what Avraham told his servants: “we will come back to you”.
 In other words, he said “we (plural), that is Avraham and Yitschak, will come back to you”.
 In his mind, Avraham believed that they both would return to the camp after he finished whatever YHVH would ask him to do on the mountain.
 No word that he would sacrifice Yitschak.

 And Avraham took the tree of the iniquity (olah) and laid it on Yitschak his son.
 And he took the fire in his hand, and a knife, and the two of them went together.
 (Gen 22:6)

 If Avraham had already presumed that YHVH had asked him to burn something, in his mind he was expected to take a fire and a knife with him, which he did.
 Another prophetic picture we cannot overlook is that Avraham laid the tree upon Yitschak, and they headed for the summit of the mountain.
+Now comes the critical moment in our story, which is full of emotions: Yitschak for the first time, we are told, questioned his father’s actions, as we further read,

 “My father!”
 And he said, “Here I am, my son.”
 And he said, “Look, the fire and the wood!
 But where is the lamb for a burnt offering?”
 (Gen 22:7)

 If his father took the fire and the knife, where was the animal sacrifice, Yitschak asked?
 From the day Avraham was asked to bring his son up to the mountain (for unknown reason) until the moment Yitschak inadvertently asked this prophetic question, we can count at least three full days.
 We can expect that there were some conversations between the father and the son on the purpose of going up to the mountain and exactly what they both were supposed to do there, but for unknown reason we are not told of their existence.
+And now comes the moment we are expecting, when Avraham said,

 My son, Elohim does see for Himself the lamb for an iniquity (olah).
 (Gen 22:8)

 Here again we see another new element in the story: the lamb.
 Let us recall what the text does and what it does not say: Avraham had never been commanded to slaughter and sacrifice a lamb on the top of the mountain, so that he would need a tree for the fire, and a knife for the slaughtering.
-Nevertheless, we see both the father and the son played their prophetic roles for the fulfillment of the Redemption Plan of YHVHBut this is not all, as there is more to come in the story.
+Nevertheless, we see both the father and the son played their prophetic roles for the fulfillment of the Redemption Plan of YHVH.
+But this is not all, as there is more to come in the story.

 The expression יִרְאֶה־לֹּ֥ו אֱלֹהִים elohim yereh lo, “Elohim will see for Himself” speaks a lot.
 The Hebrew text as it is vocalized by the scribes does say what it says in third person singular active imperfect tense: elohim yereh lo, “Elohim will see for Himself”, but the verb רָאָה ra’ah, to see, can also be written with different vowels to read in third person singular passive imperfect tense thus: elohim yera’eh lo, “Elohim will be seen for Himself”.
 This is how this phrase is written originally (with no vowel points that do not exist in Hebrew): יראה־לּו אלהים.
 Therefore, we see that in Hebrew both expressions can be written identically and differ only in the vowel points.
+The Masoretic text supports the former rather than the latter, namely: elohim yereh lo, “Elohim will see for Himself”, according to how the scribes have decided to vocalize this phrase.
+The alternative and legitimate vocalization would be elohim yera’eh lo, “Elohim will be seen for Himself”.
+Either way, the Hebrew text will be identical for both translations.
+Which vocalization is the correct one, we do not know as none of them is wrong or grammatically incorrect?
+However, we see a significant change of the meaning of the text that has shifted from “Elohim will see for Himself” to “Elohim will be seen for Himself”.
+What is the difference?
+Theologically this is a big change from “Elohim will provide for Himself the lamb” to “Elohim will appear for Himself the lamb”.
+Keep in mind the latter, as we are proceeding in this study.

+The reader is asked not to draw swift theological conclusions, but to take into account what the Hebrew word “Elohim” means.
+Literally, it means a mighty one or someone in power or authority, as the word “Elohim” itself does not necessarily mean the Creator of the universe.
+In the Hebrew Scripture, “Elohim” is found to refer to the angels and judges, as they are all vested in power and authority to do their tasks.
+“Elohim” does not necessarily mean “God” as it is commonly translated and understood.
+Behind the gentile concept of “God” there is a theological baggage depending on the religion and the denomination of the ones who use it, but it does not necessarily mean what the Hebrew “Elohim” really means.
 The Hebrew “Elohim” means much more to it than that.
 It can refer to the Creator (as the present author would translate “Elohim” as “The Absolute One” instead of “God”).
 “Elohim” can refer to His messengers (angels), but it can also refer to men and judges, as we find this in the command to Mosheh (Moses) to appear before Pharaoh and be like “elohim”.
 YHVH did not tell Mosheh to be a God before Pharaoh but be His representative in power and authority to judge the Egyptians. i.e., to speak with authority, which Mosheh did.

 So, back to our story, Avraham, speaking prophetically, did not say that YHVH will appear in a form or image of something, but that One in power and authority will be seen as a lamb.
 Who could that in power and authority will be seen on the mountain we will see at the end of our study?